 Kindergarten reading lessons will incorporate all strands of English language arts.
 These include vocabulary development, reading comprehension, literature, writing strategies, writing applications, English language conventions, listening, and speaking.
 While it may seem too soon to introduce these concepts, each will play an important role in the development of your child’s reading skills.

-Kindergarten Reading – What are the Standards and Curriculum?
+Kindergarten Reading Standards and Curriculum

 Within the stages of pre-reading and early reading skills, children are primed to discover and learn.
 Like miniature word detectives, they set out to search for clues – combining each sound into new words.
 This is often referred to as a building block phase for reading.
 Children learn well with a systematic approach moving letter recognition to letter sounds.
 These sounds then are joined together into words.
 Words come together to form simple sentences and your child is suddenly a reader.